alessandro-zomparelli/tissue-wiki/Tessellate.md

 ### Limited Tessellation

-It's possible to tessellate only some faces:
+It is possible to apply the tessellation only some particular faces:

 #### On Selected Faces